-Makeda Murray works in the Environmental and Product Liability Practice, where she leads teams on matters involving damages estimation, asbestos liability valuation, and forecasting.
-She supports testifying experts, provides consulting support, and manages the preparation and analysis of large, complex data sets used to support expert testimony and counsel in both litigation and settlement.
-Ms. Murray specializes in data analysis and management and has worked on matters related to the asbestos, insurance, automotive parts, and manufacturing industries.
+Makeda Murray co-chairs the Mass Torts Practice at Bates White.
+She leads teams on matters involving damages estimation, liability valuation, and forecasting.
+She manages the preparation and analysis of large, complex data sets used in expert testimony and by counsel in both litigation and settlement.
+Ms. Murray specializes in data analysis and management.
+She has developed claims databases across a number of industries and for numerous clients and provided both expert opinions and explanations regarding the methods used to process and standardize the data.
+Her experience includes the processing, management, and analysis of claims data, as well as the preparation of liability forecasts for asbestos and other products.
+Her work has covered matters in the asbestos, insurance, automotive parts, and manufacturing industries.

 MBA, Strategic Management, The Wharton School–University of Pennsylvania